sanger-bentley-group/GPSC_pipeline_nf/README.md

 ```

 ### Test pipeline
-This test checks whether the output is as expected.
+This test checks whether the output is expected.
 ```
 ./tests/regression_tests.sh
 ```